 After giving Batman the leader position, Dick auditions for the Outsiders team with both old members and possible newcomers.
-In the first one he partners up with Captain Boomerang Jr in a space station taken by Chemo.
-During the mission Nightwing and Captain Boomerang Jr. have a confrontation, which happens due to the latter's former alliance with Amanda Waller and the Suicide Squad, which leads to Captain Boomerang Jr. fighting Dick and thus, quitting the Outsiders.
-Afterwards Dick confronts Bruce about making the Outsiders members audition for a job they already had.
-Nightwing leaves the team, after an argument with his former Mentor, feeling that he has not done what he should have and what Dick was expecting from him when he handed over the leadership.
-Batman feels that this is for the best, considering Dick is too good and kind-hearted person, which directly contradicts with what Batman intends for the Outsiders to be.
+In the first one, he partners up with Captain Boomerang Jr in a space station taken by Chemo.
+During the mission, Nightwing and Captain Boomerang Jr. have a confrontation, which happens due to the latter's former alliance with Amanda Waller and the Suicide Squad, which leads to Captain Boomerang Jr. fighting Dick and thus, quitting the Outsiders.
+Afterwards, Dick confronts Bruce about making the Outsiders members audition for a job they already had.
+Nightwing leaves the team, after an argument with his former mentor.
+Feeling that he has not done what he should have and what Dick was expecting from him when he handed over the leadership, Batman feels that this is for the best.
+Considering Dick is too good and kind-hearted of a person, which directly contradicts with what Batman intends for the Outsiders to be.

 The Lost Year

 After confronting Bride and Groom, Nightwing would be visited by a girlfriend from the past known as Liu after she is kidnapped by a gang named the Tigers.
 It is revealed that Dick Grayson (Nightwing) met Liu when he was seventeen a few months after the original Teen Titans had disbanded and a few days after a big fight with Batman.